obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Harmonic.md

 ## Customization Options (Style Settings Plugin)

-**1. Global customization (Logo OR title, Accent color, navigation folder style, icon style)**:
+**1. Global customization (Accent color, Logo OR title, navigation folder style, icon style...)**:
+- Activate live preview and edit mode theme customization
+- **Global style (accent color, backgrounds, icons, title bar style)**:
     - Accent color
     - Colorful background for pages
     - Icons: Activate minimal icons
-- Live preview theme style and WYSIWYG in edit mode (Ozan's Image plugin needed to show images and transclusion)
+    - Title bar style of main page
 - **Choose a logo OR a title for your obsidian**:
     - Your obsidian title: Put the title in quotation marks (see default parameter)
     - Color accent for your obsidian title: Display the title with the bold and italic accent color (menu > Make pages pop)